fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 The idea, going forward, is to save the notes to the server, which in this case means saving to json-server.
 The React code fetches the notes from the server and renders them to the screen.
 When a new note is added to the application the React code also sends it to the server to make the new note persistent in "memory".

-json-server stores all the data into the file <i>db.json</i>, which resides on the server.
-In the real world data will be stored into some kind of database.
-However, json-server is a handy tool, which facilitates the usage of server side functionality in the development phase without needing to program anything.
+json-server stores all the data in the <i>db.json</i> file, which resides on the server.
+In the real world data would be stored in some kind of database.
+However, json-server is a handy tool, which facilitates the usage of server-side functionality in the development phase without the need to program anything.

 We will get familiar with the principles of implementing server side functionality in more detail in [part 3](/en/part3) of this course.